Blade (New Line franchise character): Battle against Deacon Frost

-Blade II film
+The emergence of the Reapers

-Two years later, Blade searches Prague for Whistler, having found out that he had survived his suicide attempt, turned into a vampire, and held prisoner for two years by former followers of Frost.
-Rescuing Whistler and curing him using a long and arduous method of blood transference, Blade introduced him to Scud, Blade's young new technician and stoner.
-Subsequently, vampire overlord Eli Damaskinos sends his minion, Asad, and daughter Nyssa to strike a temporary truce with Blade, informing him of a pandemic that has been turning vampires into "Reapers", primal, mutant creatures with a ravenous thirst for blood and a highly infectious bite that transforms both human and vampire alike into them.
-Admitting that they now have a common enemy, Blade reluctantly allies with the vampires, teaming up with the Bloodpack, an elite group of vampires originally assembled to kill him, one member of which, Reinhardt, who particularly hates Blade and challenges to fight, Blade has Scud implant an explosive in his head to keep him in line, while growing close with Nyssa a natural-born vampire and Damaskinos' daughter, who has never killed a human.
+Two years later, Brooks searches Prague for Whistler, having discovered that he survived his suicide attempt, turned into a vampire, and has been held prisoner by former followers of Frost.
+Rescuing Whistler and curing him using a long and arduous method of blood transference, Brooks introduces him to Scud, his new technician.
+Eli Damaskinos, overlord of the Vampire Nation, sends his minion, Asad, and daughter Nyssa, to strike a temporary truce with Brooks, informing him of a pandemic that has been turning vampires into "Reapers", primal vampire-like creatures with a ravenous thirst for blood and a highly infectious bite that transforms both human and vampire alike.
+Brooks reluctantly allies with the Vampire Nation, teaming up with the Bloodpack, an elite group of vampires originally assembled to kill him.
+One of their members, Reinhardt, particularly hates Brooks, so she implants an explosive on Reinhardt's head to keep him in line.
+Meanwhile, he grows close with Nyssa, a natural-born vampire and Damaskinos' daughter, who has never killed a human.